esciencecenter-digital-skills/research-software-support/modules/softwaremanagementplans/slides-smp.md

 ## SMP level: low

+For low management level projects, the SMP can be part of the DMP.

+Purpose:
 - Single purpose scripts
 - Developer is the primary user
 - Performs limited function:
   - Analyses a single experiment or dataset
-  - Automates a routine task
+  - Automates a simple routine task

 Note:
 Software with low management requirements is defined by its limited function: it performs a single analysis or automates a routine task.